-- 2. For each mission area, a mission board shall be established, unless existing advisory structures can be used, in which case the Programme Committee shall be informed in advance.
-The mission board shall be composed of a maximum of 15 independent high level individuals with broad expertise, including where appropriate SSH experts, from across Europe and beyond, including relevant end-users' representatives.
-The members of the mission boards shall be appointed by the Commission, following a transparent procedure for their identification, including an open call for expressions of interest.
-The Programme Committee shall be consulted on the identification and selection procedures, including the criteria used, in a timely manner.
+- 2. A mission board shall be established for each mission area, unless existing advisory structures can be used, in which case the Programme Committee referred to in Article 14 shall be informed in advance. - Each mission board shall be composed of a maximum of 15 independent high-level individuals with broad expertise, including where appropriate SSH experts, from across Europe and beyond, including relevant end-users' representatives.
+The mission board members shall be appointed by the Commission, following a transparent identification procedure which shall include an open call for expressions of interest.
+The Programme Committee shall be consulted in a timely manner on the identification and selection procedures, including the criteria used.
 The term of office of mission board members shall be up to five years, renewable once. - 3.
-The mission board shall advise, without having decision-making powers, the Commission upon the following: - (a) identification and design of one or more missions in the respective mission area according to the provisions and criteria as set out in Article 7 of [Framework Programme Regulation] - (b) content of work programmes and their revision as needed for achieving the mission objectives, with input from stakeholders and, where relevant, the public; - (c) characteristics of project portfolios for missions; - (d) adjustment actions, or termination if appropriate, based on implementation assessments according to the defined objectives of the mission; - (e) selection of independent expert evaluators following the provisions of Article 44 [of the Framework Programme Regulation], briefing of expert evaluators and evaluation criteria and their weighting; - (f) framework conditions which help achieve the objectives of the mission; - (g) communication, including on the performance and the achievements of the mission;
+Mission boards shall not have decision-making powers.
+They shall advise the Commission on the following: - (a) the identification and design of one or more missions in the respective mission area according to the provisions and criteria set out in Article 8 of Regulation (EU) .../...+;